Hwy 14 and Co. Rd. 9 — J-turn

 Why is this intersection being done before county road 3?

-Shannah B asked over 1 year ago
+Shannah B asked about 2 years ago

 Thank you for your question Shannah.